 Calla Lily Varieties

-There are many different calla lily types and varieties, with a range of heights between about one and three feet (0.3 to 1 meter), and many choices for brilliant colors:
+There are many different calla lily types and varieties, with a range of heights between about 1 and 3 feet (31-61 cm.), and many choices for brilliant colors:

 - ‘Acapulco Gold’ – For the sunniest yellow calla lily, choose this variety.
 ‘Acapulco gold’ produces large blooms that are bright yellow.

 - ‘Night Life’ and ‘Night Cap’ – For a rich, deep shade of purple, try either of these varieties.
-‘Night Life’ produces a larger flower that is darker and more blue in tone, while ‘Night Cap’ is a smaller flower in redder shade of deep purple.
+‘Night Life’ produces a larger flower that is darker and bluer in tone, while ‘Night Cap’ is a smaller flower in a redder shade of deep purple.

-- ‘California Ice Dancer’ – This variety of calla lily produces large, perfectly creamy white flowers on stalks that grow about 18 inches (0.5 meters) tall.
+- ‘California Ice Dancer’ – This variety of calla lily produces large, perfectly creamy white flowers on stalks that grow about 18 inches (46 cm.) tall.
 The leaves are a darker shade of green than most varieties, perfectly offsetting the white blooms.

 - ‘California Red’ – California Red is a gorgeous shade of deep reddish pink, neither too bright nor too dark.

 - ‘Pink Melody’ – This variety produces a triple-toned flower that goes from green to white to pink as it extends from the base of the bloom.
-This is also a tall calla lily, growing up to two feet (0.6 meters) in height.
+This is also a tall calla lily, growing up to 2 feet (61 cm.) in height.

 - ‘Crystal Blush’ – Similar to ‘Pink Melody,’ this variety is whiter with just a hint, or blush, of pink on the edges of the petals.

-Of all the calla lily types, you can hardly go wrong.
-These are all beautiful flowers and they can be used to complement other plants in your garden or together to create a stunning variety of multi-colored and regal blooms.
+With all these calla lily types, you can hardly go wrong.
+These are all beautiful flowers, and they can be used to complement other plants in your garden or together to create a stunning variety of multi-colored and regal blooms.